ctrueden/equilibrium/_pages/calendar.md

 Before the Flux, the Radiant Union of Pelor and the dwarves of the Mountain shared a calendar aligned to their weather.

-The Ignan year consists of 368 days, split into twelve months of twenty-eight days each, and four eight-day festivals, each placed at three-month intervals.
+The Ignan year is split into 12 months of 28 days each, and four eight-day festivals, each placed at three-month intervals.
 The months and festivals are commonly referred to as the Dozenmonth of Luna and the Four Festivals.

 | Month | Common     | Elven       | Nomads   | Season      |
 |-------|------------|-------------|----------|-------------|